kwasniew/hyperbook/README.md

 ## Understanding differences between init effect and subscription

 Looking at our subscription signature it's not much different from any short-live effect.
-You could event plug the subscription into the application:
+You could event plug the subscription into the init:
 ```javascript
 app({
     init: [state, LoadLatestPosts, EventSourceListen({action: SetPost, url: 'https://hyperapp-api.herokuapp.com/api/event/post'})],
     ...
 });
 ```
-Both the short-lived ```LoadLatestPosts``` action and long-lived ```EventSourceListen``` subscription are invoked on the application init.
+Both the short-lived ```LoadLatestPosts``` action and long-lived ```EventSourceListen``` subscription are invoked on startup.

 If you never need to stop listening to the long-running event source, the subscription is effectively the same as the init action.
 The moment you need to stop listening to the event source they start to differ.

 ## Unsubscribing from subscriptions

 Subscriptions are long-lived effects you can unsubscribe from.
-The code to unsubscribe lives in the return function of the subscription definition.
+Return the code to unsubscribe from the subscription definition.
 ```javascript
 const eventSourceSubscription = (dispatch, data) => {
    return () => {